Bug #995

 SDF-EU Public Access UNIX System - http://sdf-eu.org

-Updated by c.turner almost 16 years ago
+Updated by c.turner over 16 years ago

 confirm things were working using a 1.11-HEAD snapshot against a hacked